nigelsmall/cypy/docs/source/data.rst

     .. method:: index(key)

-        Return the index of the field identified by `key`, raising a :py:class:`ValueError` if `key` is not found.
+        Return the index of the field identified by `key`, raising a :py:class:`KeyError` if `key` is not found.

     .. method:: keys()